Maathiiss/Pipeline-UDD_to_ROOT-SN/README.md

 # Little help to reconstruct data

-This document describes how to use a really basic pipeline for SuperNEMO data reconstruction from UDD to PCD and Root.
+This document describes how to use a really basic pipeline for SuperNEMO data reconstruction from UDD to PTD and Root.

 ---